Behavioural Engines

 Where it is going

 A changelog page tracks every model addition and update, giving the platform a sense of ongoing development.
-There are currently six models, each of which took genuine thought to implement correctly.
-The intention is to keep adding slowly and carefully, making sure each one earns its place in the catalogue rather than padding it out.
-Stripe has since been integrated to support a subscription mode.
+There are currently six models, each of which took genuine thought to implement correctly, and the intention is to keep adding slowly, making sure each one earns its place in the catalogue.
+Stripe has since been integrated to support subscriptions.

 Built with